circa10a/witchonstephendrive.com/README.md

 ## Add new sounds

 To add new sounds, simply drop a new `.mp3` file in the `./sounds` directory.
-This is needed to add to the list of supported sounds and will be built into the assistant-relay docker image.
+This is needed to add to the list of supported sounds and will be built into home assistant docker image.